 The Associate Superintendent, Administrative Services or designee shall ensure that the OCDE's complaint form contains a space to indicate whether the complainant desires a response to his or her complaint and specifies the location for filing a complaint.
-A complainant may add as much text to explain the complaint as he or she wishes.
+A complainant may add as much text to explain the complaint as they wish and does not need to use the form provided.